KDE/digikam-doc/export_tools/pinterest_export.rst

     The Pinterest Login Dialog

-After successful sign-up digiKam will be allowed to send photos to the Pinterest website.
+After successful sign-up, digiKam will be allowed to send photos to the Pinterest website.
 You will be presented with the following page:

 .. figure:: images/export_pinterest_authorize.webp
     :alt: